Overview:

 Before surgery, joints adjacent to the diseased knee are carefully evaluated.
 This is important to ensure optimal outcome from the surgery.
 Replacing a knee joint which is adjacent to a severely damaged joint may not yield significant improvement in function.
 Furthermore, all medications which the patient is taking are reviewed.
 Blood-thinning medications such as warfarin (Coumadin) and anti-inflammatory medications such as aspirin may have to be adjusted or discontinued prior to surgery.
 Routine blood tests of liver and kidney function and urine tests are evaluated for signs of anemia, infection, or abnormal metabolism.
 Chest X-ray and EKG are performed to exclude significant heart and lung disease which may preclude surgery or anesthesia.
 Finally, it is less likely to have good long-term outcome if the patient's weight is greater than 200 pounds.
 Excess body weight simply puts the replaced knee at an increased risk of loosening and/or dislocation.
 A similar risk is encountered in younger patients who may tend to be more active, thereby adding trauma to the replaced joint.

-Procedure for Total Knee replacement: The term “Total Knee Replacement” is a misnomer.
+The term “Total Knee Replacement” is a misnomer.
 The knee is not being totally replaced; rather, the knee is simply being resurfaced.
 Only the worn-out arthritic ends of the femur (thigh bone), tibia (shin bone), and patella (kneecap) are removed and replaced.
 Less than half an inch (~9mm) is removed from the ends of the bones and being replaced with metal and plastic caps, the TKA components.
 Total Knee Replacement is a Resurfacing and Realignment procedure.
 It is “Human Carpentry” in which the rough, arthritic, painful joint surfaces are removed and replaced with smooth-gliding metal and plastic surface components while the ligaments are realigned and balanced to straighten the knee.
 The procedure is designed to produce a pain-free stable knee that delivers better motion and better performance than your preoperative arthritic knee.
 Total Knee Replacement or Total Knee Arthroplasty is an implant procedure performed under general or spinal anesthesia.
 The operation lasts approximately two hours during which the damaged joint surfaces are resected and replaced with the metal and plastic implants.
 The procedure itself takes approximately 2 hours.
 Your orthopaedic surgeon will remove the damaged cartilage and bone and then position the new metal and plastic joint surfaces to restore the alignment and function of your knee.
 After surgery, you will be moved to the recovery room, where you will remain for 1 to 2 hours while your recovery from anesthesia is monitored.
 After you awaken, you will be taken to your hospital room.

 The Post-Op Course after Total Knee replacement: